GraffitiProjectINDIGO/AUTOGRAF/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ### 3 - Add AUTOGRAF to Metashape
-First you have to download the AUTOGRAF.py script from this repository (./src/AUTOGRAF.py).
+First, you have to download the AUTOGRAF.py script from this repository (./src/AUTOGRAF.py).
 Then you must add it to the METASHAPE GUI.
 There are several ways to do this.
 For example as follows (a or b):

 a) In the Metahsape GUI open *Tools -> Run Script -> select the AUTOGRAF.py*